skyspook/func-dms-prereq/README.md

 # func-dms-prereq
-Function that processes user groups from gsheets and active directory/openldap/freeipa
+Function that processes user groups from gsheets and active directory for DMS